 In 1998, Lynn and Bill purchased another Victorian house one block away, the Marks house built in 1910 and endowed with many of the same Victorian architectural features that had attracted them to the Coombs house.
 Bathrooms were added (maintaining the Victorian charm, but with modern amenities like whirlpool massage spas), and a carriage house named Camellia Hall was redesigned as an elegant meeting hall for weddings and other special events.
-A gazebo was erected on the lawn with copies of classic statues.
-Painted a golden yellow (much to the shock of some local residents), the Inn became a landmark for visitors to Apalachicola, and earned a reputation by its beauty, comfort and decoration.
 The Coombs Inn & Suites was praised by The Tallahassee Democrat, The Atlanta Journal Constitution, The Miami Herald, The New York Times, and other newspapers all over the country.
 Country Inns Magazine gave it an award for “Affordable Luxury”, Travel and Leisure Magazine named it “One of the 30 Outstanding Small Inns in the United States,” and readers of Florida Monthly Magazine voted it “The Best Inn in Florida.”

 Today, guests from around the world enjoy the Coombs Inn & Suites, most recently with mid-westerners increasingly visiting in the winter months.
 Apalachicola has also become a popular stop for visitors to Florida’s southern gulf coast areas of Naples and Sarasota, making their return drive home along scenic Highway 98 with a relaxing stay at the Coombs Inn & Suites on Florida’s Forgotten Coast.